How I Published 200 Articles?

-I made the person an editor but double-check on your own and make sure it’s right for you, so they would draft the content.
-I would just log on check out the drafts, take a quick look make sure the affiliate links were proper and then I would hit publish.
+I made the person an editor but double-check on your own and make sure it's right for you so that they would draft the content.
+I would just log on, check out the drafts, take a quick look, make sure the affiliate links were proper, and then I would hit publish.

-A lot of times they would.
-They wanna work with one person instead of like, five or six people, right?
-They don’t wanna keep getting one-off jobs.
+A lot of times, they would.
+They want to work with one person instead of like, five or six people, right?
+They don't want to keep getting one-off jobs.
 If they like working with you, well sure, they will stick with you for a long time.

 So what happened?